 Is It Me?
-Am I The Problem?
+So… am I the problem here?

 You Are Not The Problem

 Much of the world we live in today internalizes problems as a part of our “essence”.
-However, at Insight, I believe that “the person is not the problem but that the problem is the problem”.
+However, at Insight, we believe that “the person is not the problem but that the problem is the problem”.
 That in order to minimize the problems in our lives, we must change the relationship we have with the problems we are experiencing.

 Externalizing Conversations